-The final draft with the EA was made available to the public on 12 July 2017.
-A final 30-day public comment period follows the public meeting held on 20 July 2017.
+The final draft with the EA was made available to the public on 10 July 2017.
+A final 30-day public comment period follows the public meeting held on 20 July 2017, of which 51 people attended and 9 written comments were received.
 All comments and USACE responses will be recorded in Chapter 7 of the Plan.